Work of Act (GbR) is a production platform for contemporary choreographic

 projects by Fabrice Mazliah and May Zarhy in Frankfurt am Main, Germany.

-Evolving from their former collective mamaza, the artists initiated this new structure,
+Evolving from their former collective mamaza, May and Fabrice initiated this new structure,

 where they explore and develop choreographic practices in dialogue with a network of creators of various disciplines.

 Their projects are produced and disseminated in cooperation with local and international partner organisations and venues.
 In addition to stage productions, Fabrice and May initiate innovative exchange and mediation formats, as well as interventions in public spaces, developed for and with the residents of Frankfurt and other places around the world.